BoCui-NOAA/NAEFS/docs/readme.txt

 4. Resources requirements

   (1) Compute resource information:
-      Computer: Current need around 25 nodes; future will need more nodes Please check the ecf directory, the computer resource requirement can be found in each jobs' ecf file
+      Computer: currently needs about 25 nodes (peak), no change in total nodes, but changed ncpus and mpiprocs settings Please check the ecf directory, the computer resource requirement can be found in each jobs' ecf file